Essential oils have been used for 1000’s of years to treat ailments and conditions, so no need to worry about them being a new product to the market.

 benzoin, bergamot, chamomile, lavender, myrrh, tea-tea

-The above are fab essential oils to have in your first aid kit, however remember they must never be used directly on to the skin (except tea tree.)
-Hopefully that’s whet your appetite.
+The above are fab essential oils to have in your first aid kit, however, remember they must never be used directly on to the skin (except tea tree.)
+Hopefully, that’s whetted your appetite.

 I’d like now to give some thought of how to purchase and use essential oils.

 The first thing you need to know is they’re incredibly concentrated, (over fifty times more potent than the original herb/plant) and please, please be careful.
 If you’re unsure consult a qualified aromatherapist.
 Essential oils very much fall into the bracket of less is more.

 Prices vary greatly as there are a lot of products out there that either aren’t pure or indeed not an essential oil (fragrance oils fall into this category).

 Each bottle is usually 10ml, will be sold in an amber bottle to stop sunlight entering and have a batch code and expiry date printed on the label.
 Additionally, the retailer should be able to produce the material safety data sheet (MSDS) for the essential oil if asked as they’re required in UK law.

 Essential oils can be used in two ways.
 (Not all essential oils are suitable for everyone, so please make sure the label is read first).